jayalakshmicyadav/Temperature-Converter/README.md

 # Temperature Conversion Program with GUI

-This is a Python application that converts temperatures between Celsius, Fahrenheit, and Kelvin scales.
+This is a Python Code that converts temperatures between Celsius, Fahrenheit, and Kelvin scales.
 It uses **Tkinter** to provide a user-friendly graphical interface.

 ## Features
 - Converts temperatures between: